K3nny567/Cheat-Menu-Framework/README.md

 >
 > Never use the Code button unless you are after the unsupported archived MCM version of the mod.

-> [!CAUTION]
-> If you absolutely must, grab the build system from [here](../../../LMake/releases/latest), it can do everything (including downloading both required repositories, run the LMake.cmd file for what the commands available are)

 # Cheat Menu Framework

 ![preview](https://github.com/K3nny567/Cheat-Menu-Framework/assets/144315629/2883bcf7-898a-4590-9887-725257b5afdf)